 A Handwritten Letter

 Send a handwritten letter.
 Letters never get old!
 Yes, even though text messages make communicating easier, they can also disconnect us from people who live far away.
 Sending letters lets people know they’re thought about without being reminded that they are miles apart.
 The receiver can look at the letter whenever they want, and it will always be there for them to read.
 Plus, writing down thoughts on paper is soothing and therapeutic.
 The pen or pencil scratches along the page as the writer gets their feelings out in the open; it’s cathartic for everyone involved in the grieving process.
+This letter can also be accompanied with some fresh flowers of sympathy.
+You can get the best blooms when you buy flowers online from BloomingBox.

 Things For Self-Care